henrikchan-ops/neurosignallab/README.md

 As a medical student i am learning how the physiology of the nervous system works.
 As an informatics student I am learning how to interpret complex data into tools.

-Through my research at a neurophysiology lab, I learned how to studybrain signals and connectivity patterns quantitatively, which furthered my interest in combining these two interests into a concrete technical project.
+Through my research at a neurophysiology lab, I learned how to study brain signals and connectivity patterns quantitatively, which furthered my interest in combining these two interests into a concrete technical project.

 Therefore, I wish to translate this complex noisy EEG-data into a software that can showcase, interpret and visualize brain signals in a reproducible manner.